openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-TLSConfig configures the options for TLS connections.
+`TLSConfig` configures the settings for TLS connections.

 #### Required
    - ` insecureSkipVerify `